Loading...

 Missing deadlines in a DUI case can have serious consequences.
 Here are some key dates to be aware of:

 Glasscock County, despite its sparse population, is still subject to Texas DUI laws.
-Law enforcement patrols highways and roads in the area, looking for impaired drivers.
+The Glasscock County Sheriff's Office, located at 124 southmyrl garden, Garden City, TX 79739, patrols highways and roads in the area, looking for impaired drivers.
 Understanding the local enforcement practices can be helpful.
 It is important to remember that while Glasscock is rural, the legal consequences of a DUI are the same as in any other Texas county.
+You can contact the Sheriff's Office at (432) 354-2361.

 Knowing where to find help in Glasscock County is essential.